DEVSENSE/phptools-docs/docs/vscode/installation/index.md

 1. Open the **Command Palette**.
 2. Search for the command **PHP Tools: Begin Free Trial**.

-The trial lets you explore all premium features at no cost for 30 days.
+The trial lets you explore all PREMIUM features at no cost for 30 days.

 ## Offline installation